American Game Chicken: Characteristics & Temperament

 Albany, Butcher, Claret, Hatch, Kelso, Roundhead, Sweater and Whitehackle are some of the most popular strains.
 The names of strain originated from people that performed well in the pits (with the birds they made themselves through selective breeding).
 There is a bantam version of American Game chicken.

-American Game Chicken Characteristics
+Origin and History of American Game Chicken

 American Game is one of the most beautiful poultry breed.
 They come in a wide variety of colors.
 The most common coloration of this chicken breed are Black, Brown-red, Gold, Blue, Pumpkin, White, Red quil, Silver duckwings, Golden duckwings, Black Breasted Red etc.